 Another thing to keep in mind is the brand.
-Something like a De’Longhi or a Breville is going to be well made, even if you’re opting for a used, refurbished option!
+Something like a De’Longhi or a Breville is going to be well made, even if you’re opting for a used one.

 Pro Tip: If you choose to opt for quality, that doesn’t mean your machine isn’t going to require maintenance at some point.
 Even a Lamborghini needs new tires eventually.
 Just make sure to keep your manual with the De’Longhi EC155 cleaning instructions and De’Longhi parts at hand so that you aren’t ever left high and dry!